AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-09-time-is-crazy.md

 Lets say we want to meet in 2030-01-10 10:00 CET.
 We can't know yet what this is going to be in UTC.
 No, that is no joke even for CET.
-It is quite possible that the EU drops DST till then.
+It is quite possible that the 🇪🇺 drops DST till then.

 This is why the recommendation: "store a UTC timestamp plus the timezone id"